AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/cropping_module_guide.rst

 .. important::
     This will scale the image in the viewer, but saved images will **still be anisotropic.** To resize your image, see :doc:`utils_module_guide`.

-4. Press **Start** to start the cropping process.
+4. Press **`Start`** to start the cropping process.
 If you'd like to modify the volume size, change the parameters as described and hit **`Start`** again.

 Creating new layers
 -------------------
 To "zoom in" on a specific portion of your volume:

-1. Use the `Create new layers` checkbox next time you hit `Start`.
+- Use the `Create new layers` checkbox next time you hit `Start`.
 This option lets you make an additional cropping layer instead of replacing the current one.

-2. This way, you can first select your region of interest, enable the option, choose the previously cropped area as the input layer, and define a reduced crop size for more refined cropping within your region of interest.
+- This way, you can first select your region of interest by using the tool as described above, then enable the option, select the cropped region produced before as the input layer, and define a smaller crop size in order to further crop within your region of interest.

 Interface & functionalities
 ---------------------------